-An abbreviation for "Uninterruptible PowerSupply" UPS supplies power to systems which cannot be connected directly to the power mains for safety reasons because a power failure could lead to loss of data.
+An abbreviation for "Uninterruptible Power Supply".
+The UPS supplies power to systems that cannot be connected directly to the power mains for safety reasons because a power failure could lead to loss of data.
 The UPS allows the PC to be shut down securely without losing data if a power failure occurs.